Mirchi Ka Salan (Biryani Salan)

-Mirchi Ka Salan (Biryani Salan) is a Hyderabadi-style nutty and spicy curry made using large green chilies.
-Serve it with biryani or any Indian bread (vegan, gluten-free).
+Mirchi Ka Salan (Biryani Salan) is a nutty, spicy curry made with large green chilies in Hyderabadi style.
+It is served with biryani or any Indian bread.

-Here are some more Hyderabadi recipes which you may like – Hyderabadi Spot Idli, Hyderabadi Baingan Ka Khatta, Hyderabadi Bhindi Ka Salan, Hyderabadi Zafrani Pulao, and Hyderabadi Bagara Rice.
+Here are some more Hyderabadi recipes that you may like: Spot Idli, Baingan Ka Khatta, Bhindi Ka Salan, and Bagara Rice.

 What Is A Salan

-Salan is a Hyderabadi curry made using peanuts, sesame seeds, fresh coconut, and a few spices.
+Salan is a Hyderabadi curry made using peanuts, sesame seeds, fresh coconut, and spices.
 It is popularly served with biryanis.

-There can be of a variety vegetables added to this creamy, spicy, and tangy curry.
-Bhindi ka Salan, Baigan Ka Salan, and Tomato Salan, however, the most popular one is Mirchi Ka Salan.
+Various vegetables can be added to this creamy, spicy, and tangy curry.
+Bhindi ka Salan, Baigan Ka Salan, and Tomato Salan are the most popular ones; however, Mirchi Ka Salan is the most popular.

 About Mirchi Ka Salan

-Mirchi Ka Salan translates to a delicious curry where fried green chilies are added to a creamy, nutty, and spicy peanut coconut gravy.
+Mirchi Ka Salan is a delicious curry with fried green chilies added to a creamy, nutty, spicy peanut coconut gravy.

-Also known as Biryani Salan or Plain Salan, it is quite popular in Hyderabadi households and restaurants and is traditionally served with Hyderabadi Chicken Biryani and Mutton Biryani.
+Also known as Biryani Salan or just Salan, it is quite popular in Hyderabadi households and restaurants and is traditionally served with Hyderabadi Chicken Biryani and Mutton Biryani.

 It is also quite popular during festivals, weddings, or other celebrations and special occasions.